COVID-19 TIPS & RESOURCES

 Virtual Professional Development

-Additionally, join the weekly Coffee Hour open forums to discuss different challenges and solutions that are impacting the mentoring movement in this time.
+Additionally, join the bi-monthly Coffee Hour open forums to discuss different challenges and solutions that are impacting the mentoring movement in this time.
 Each week has a different focus.

 MENTOR NY is continuing to offer no-cost consulting services to programs during this time using email, conference call and other digital tools.
 Are there projects you've wanted to consult on but haven't had the time?
 Do you want individualized assistance around implementing e-mentoring practices or other best practices in mentoring?